 All workers are adapting during this crisis, but parents are hit especially hard.
 Unlike past years, the upcoming 2021-2022 school year may complicate things even more for working parents.
 This will require even more patience from employers.
 Here’s what small business owners need to know.

 This year, in many districts across the country, some schools are already beginning to open their doors to students for in-person classes.
 Some schools are practicing distance learning, others a hybrid model wherein children attend two days a week, while others follow strict social distancing guidelines.

 That said, if colleges are any indication, the latter option may not be the safest option moving forward.

 Notre Dame University scrapped in-person classes two weeks after reopening when 147 infections were reported, according to Indy Star.
 High schools are experiencing similar results.
 In greater Atlanta, three high schools have closed due to COVID-19 outbreaks reports Forbes.
 This is all to say that parents are living in limbo.
 And school uncertainty may affect their workplace performance.

 Again, small business owners can help.
 Here’s how.

 A Parent-First Mindset

-How your business will succeed in the next few months may depend on the working parents you employ, so it behooves you to help them out.
+How your business will succeed as we continue to navigate the pandemic may depend on the working parents you employ, so it behooves you to help them out.
+Whether you are hiring new staff during COVID or your changing working conditions for your current employees, think about the unique obligations parents are facing today.
 Consider that they might need:

 Put Community First